The Prado Museum, Royal Palace & Plaza Mayor

 Before going to the Reina Sofía museum this morning, take your time to enter the Atocha Station just opposite.

 The Atocha Station is today the hub in Madrid used for high-speed trains.
-What is, though, particular about the Atocha Station is the old part of the station which surprises with a whole little rainforest inside!
+What is particular about the Atocha Station is the old part of the station, surprising with a whole little rainforest inside!
 It is a jungle in the city, created in 1992, where you will find around 7,000 plants.

-The lush garden, which is free to enter, contains plants and trees originating from a wide range of tropical regions such as Polynesia, the Philippines, Cuba and Brazil.
-Rubber trees, banana trees and mahogany trees are examples of the spectacular vegetation here.
-There is also a water lily pond which became home to a few turtles.
+The lush garden, free to enter, contains plants and trees from several tropical regions such as Polynesia, the Philippines, Cuba and Brazil.
+Rubber, banana and mahogany trees are examples of the spectacular vegetation here.
+There is also a water lily pond, home to a few turtles.

 After enjoying the greeneries here among coconut palms, coffee and cacao plants, you are now ready to cross the street to enter one of Madrid’s fabulous museums.

-During your 3 days in Madrid, you will do two of the major museums.
-Day 1 you visited the Prado Museum, and today it will be the Reina Sofía Museum (you will therefore have to leave the third member of the ‘Golden Triangle of Art, the Thyssen-Bornemisza National Museum, for another time).
+During your 3 days in Madrid, you will visit two major museums.
+On Day 1, you visited the Prado Museum, and today, it will be the Reina Sofía Museum (you will have to leave the third member of the ‘Golden Triangle of Art’, the Thyssen-Bornemisza National Museum, for another time).

-If you are so lucky to be here on a Sunday (swap the days in this itinerary such that Day 2 becomes a Sunday, if possible), you will now continue to ‘El Rastro’ flea market taking place every Sunday (open until 3 pm) between Calle Embajadores and the Ronda de Toledo.
-There is both a ‘main street’ – but also some side streets with the real gems!
-Anyway, a number of stalls and shops on Ribera de Curtidores are open on weekdays, too.
+If you are so lucky to be here on a Sunday (swap the days in this itinerary such that Day 2 becomes a Sunday, if possible), you will now continue to the ‘El Rastro’ flea market taking place every Sunday (open until 3 pm) between Calle Embajadores and the Ronda de Toledo.
+There is a ‘main street’, and some side streets with true gems!
+Anyway, many stalls and shops on Ribera de Curtidores are open on weekdays, too.

 In the afternoon you will visit the Royal Palace in Madrid.
 Check out in advance on the Royal Palace website how to buy your tickets, and buy them before going – not to waste your time once in Madrid.

 A fortress was constructed here between 860 and 880 AD.
 In the old days, when the city was under Moorish rule, it served to protect Toledo from Christians.
-Later, after the Christian reconquest of Spain, Madrid became the location of the Kings of Castile, and from the 14th century the building was established as the fortress Antiguo Alcázar.
-It was soon recognised as the royal residence in Madrid, a royal palace.
+Later, after the Christian reconquest of Spain, Madrid became the location of the Kings of Castile, and during the 14th century, the building became the fortress Antiguo Alcázar.
+It was soon recognised as a royal residence in Madrid, a royal palace.

 In 1734 a fire ravaged the palace in Madrid, and Philip V began a reconstruction of the royal residence, designed by the architects Filippo Juvara and Juan Bautista Sachetti.
 It has stood ever since, and this impressive Baroque construction is the present-day Royal Palace in Madrid.

-The Royal Palace features the most magnificent halls in Madrid including the Throne Hall with a painted ceiling by Tiepolo and the Hall of Halberdiers.
-In addition to these, the Palace boasts a number of other fabulous rooms and cabinets such as the flower-decorated Gasparini Room, the Royal Chapel with string instruments, the Painting Gallery with spectacular works by Goya and Velázques, and the Royal Armoury showcasing an outstanding collection of armour and weapons belonging to the Kings of Spain residing in Madrid.
+The Royal Palace features the most magnificent halls in Madrid, including the Throne Hall with a painted ceiling by Tiepolo and the Hall of Halberdiers.
+In addition to these, the Palace boasts many other fabulous rooms and cabinets such as the flower-decorated Gasparini Room, the Royal Chapel with string instruments, the Painting Gallery with spectacular works by Goya and Velázques, and the Royal Armoury showcasing an outstanding collection of armour and weapons belonging to the Kings of Spain residing in Madrid.

 Only a few of the thousands of rooms in the Royal Palace are open to visitors, but it is still plenty to get a good impression of the grandeur and splendour of the place.
-During your visit you will have a unique opportunity to get a glimpse of royal life as it has been for centuries here at the court in Madrid.
-You will realise that time flies, and you will probably spend a good part of your afternoon in the Palace!
+During your visit, you will have a unique opportunity to catch a glimpse of royal life as it has been for centuries here at the court in Madrid.
+You will realise that time flies, and you will probably spend a few afternoon hours in the Palace!

 Not surprisingly, the Royal Palace in Madrid is among the largest palaces in Europe.

-When coming out again from the Royal Palace, you will continue to the nearby Parque del Oeste, which is another lovely oasis in Madrid with a relaxed atmosphere.
+When coming out again from the Royal Palace, you will continue to the nearby Parque del Oeste, another lovely oasis in Madrid with a relaxed atmosphere.

-It is a green area, a natural park, originally created by Celedonio Rodrigáñez in 1906.
+It is a green area, a natural park, created by Celedonio Rodrigáñez in 1906.

-Go for a stroll in the landscape garden and discover interesting monuments and different parts of the park.
+Go for a stroll in the landscaped garden and discover fascinating monuments and the various parts of the park.
 Don’t miss the Temple of Debod, an Ancient Egyptian temple.

 You may also want to try the gondola lift, the Teleférico de Madrid from 1969, connecting the Parque del Oeste with the Casa de Campo.

-Now it is time to go for tapas.
+Now, it is time to go for tapas.
 You will find your way to the characterful street Calle Cava Baja in central Madrid.
-It is a charming street full of traditional and popular tapas bars and restaurants with an overwhelming offer of Spanish tapas.
+It is a charming street full of traditional and popular bars and restaurants with an overwhelming offer of Spanish tapas.

-The vibe is great, and you will be able to try a wide range of tapas specialities and good wines in the taverns.
+The vibe is fantastic, and you can try a wide range of tapas specialities and good wines in the taverns.
 It is a true heaven for foodies!
-You can make a ‘tapas crawl’ popping into the various bars.
+You can make a ‘tapas crawl’ by popping into the various bars.
 Try some Basque pinchos and a caña (beer).

 Matadero Madrid is a cultural complex which used to be an old slaughterhouse and a livestock market.
-It is set in neo-Mudejar style pavilions from the beginning of the 20th century, and the industrial buildings are among the architecturally most interesting constructions in the whole of Madrid!
+The industrial buildings are set in neo-Mudejar style pavilions from the beginning of the 20th century, architecturally among the most intriguing constructions in Madrid!
 The architect Luis Bellido worked on the project from 1911 until 1924.

 It is a site which encourages public involvement and participation – and a favoured location to attend concerts and shows.
 Unarguably, it is a fascinating and different side of cultural Madrid!

-After the market experience you will go back to the city centre to see the stunning neoclassical and Roman Catholic Basílica de San Francisco El Grande in the Palacio neighbourhood.
+After the market experience, you will return to the city centre to see the stunning neoclassical and Roman Catholic Basílica de San Francisco El Grande in the Palacio neighbourhood.

-What is real spectacular is the collection of paintings by renowned Spanish artists from the 18th and 19th centuries.
-It comprises exceptional works by for example Zurbarán, Goya, González Velázquez, Casto Plasencia and Francisco Jover.
-The Basilica also boasts a number of magnificent marble sculptures.
+What is spectacular is the collection of paintings by renowned Spanish artists from the 18th and 19th centuries.
+It comprises exceptional works by, for example, Zurbarán, Goya, González Velázquez, Casto Plasencia and Francisco Jover.
+The Basilica also boasts several magnificent marble sculptures.

 The Mercado de San Miguel in the heart of Madrid is next.
 It is also here on the famous market that you may be tempted to have lunch!

-Inside the covered market from 1916 you will find gourmet tapas options at the more than 30 different vendors offering an enticing variety of freshly prepared tapas and other foods – all ready to eat.
-You can opt for beer, wine or champagne to drink along with the ham, olives, sausage and other appetising bites.
+Inside the covered market from 1916, you will find gourmet tapas options at the more than 30 different vendors offering an enticing variety of freshly prepared tapas and other foods – all ready to eat.
+You can have beer, wine or champagne to drink along with the ham, olives, sausage and other appetising bites.

-When the capital changed from Toledo to Madrid in 1561, the capital was left without a cathedral.
-Despite a lot of discussion over the years about the construction of a cathedral dedicated to the Virgin of Almudena in Madrid, it was not until 1879 that such a project was finally undertaken.
+When the capital changed from Toledo to Madrid in 1561, there was no cathedral in the capital.
+Despite much discussion about constructing a cathedral dedicated to the Virgin of Almudena in Madrid, it was not until 1879 that such a project was finally undertaken.

-Although first planned as a church which would serve as a pantheon for Queen Maria de la Mercedes, it was only with the creation of the Madrid-Alcalá bishopric, that the project changed to become the actual Almudena Cathedral.
+Although first planned as a church which would serve as a pantheon for Queen Maria de la Mercedes, it was only with the creation of the Madrid-Alcalá bishopric that the project became the actual Almudena Cathedral.
 The original Gothic construction got inspiration from the cathedrals of Reims, Chartres, and León.

 The work has taken about a century.
-The crypt was already opened in 1911, but work was put on hold during the Civil War.
+The crypt already opened in 1911, but the remaining work was put on hold during the Civil War.

-Today it stands as an amazing, massive structure in central Madrid – and one of the absolute must-sees!
+Today, it is a fascinating, massive structure in central Madrid – and one of the absolute must-sees!

-They sights lie all close here.
-A stone’s throw away from the intriguing Mercado de San Miguel you will reach the Plaza Mayor which is the real heart of Madrid.
+The sights lie all close here.
+A stone’s throw away from the intriguing Mercado de San Miguel, you will reach the Plaza Mayor, the real heart of Madrid.

 The symmetrical Plaza Mayor is a beautiful square flanked by arcades and surrounded by three-story buildings dotted with balconies facing the square.
-It was designed and laid out during the Habsburg period in the neighbourhood which throughout the years has been famous for both bullfights and coronations.
+It was designed and laid out during the Habsburg period in the neighbourhood famous for bullfights and coronations.

-The Plaza Mayor as of today was essentially formed by the architect Juan de Villanueva who was commissioned to do the project in 1790, after devastating fires ravaged this part of Madrid.
+The Plaza Mayor was, essentially, designed by the architect Juan de Villanueva, who was commissioned to do the project in 1790 after devastating fires ravaged this part of Madrid.
 He lowered all building fronts, enclosed the square corners and introduced nine magnificent arches as new, eye-catching entrances to the plaza.

-Once the Plaza Mayor was adorned with lovely gardens, but those were removed already back in 1936, when the treasured Madrid space got a new look.
+Once, the Plaza Mayor was adorned with lovely gardens, but those were removed in 1936 when the treasured Madrid space got a new look.

-The Plaza Mayor features a number of elegant, stylish buildings with an interesting cultural heritage.
-One of these is the Casa de la Panaderia which was built by Diego Sillero around 1590.
-It used to be the main bakery of Madrid, which was particularly known for selling bread here at the Plaza Mayor at such a low price such that everyone could afford it.
-Later, it has been a place for royal lodgings, the History Academy and the San Fernando Royal Academy of Fine Arts.
-Today it houses the Plaza Mayor Tourist Centre which can provide you with all kind of visitor information about Madrid.
+The Plaza Mayor features elegant, stylish buildings with significant cultural heritage.
+One is the Casa de la Panaderia, built by Diego Sillero around 1590.
+It used to be the leading bakery in Madrid, particularly known for selling bread here at the Plaza Mayor at such a low price that everyone could afford it.
+Later, it was a place for royal lodgings, the History Academy and the San Fernando Royal Academy of Fine Arts.
+Today, it houses the Plaza Mayor Tourist Centre, which can provide you with all relevant visitor information about Madrid.

 Meander around the remarkable square and pay attention to all the details!

-Nowadays the square is also often used as the focal point of protests and demonstrations.
+Nowadays, the square is often used as the focal point of protests and demonstrations.

-When you are done here, it is time to find a good restaurant in the centre of Madrid, and you may pop into the Restaurante Sobrino de Botín, the oldest restaurant in the world from 1725, just off the Plaza Mayor – at least to get a glimpse of it!
+When you’re done here, it is time to find a good restaurant in the centre of Madrid, and you may pop into the Restaurante Sobrino de Botín, the oldest restaurant in the world from 1725, just off the Plaza Mayor – at least to get a glimpse of it!

 Read more about the sights in Barcelona: Must-see Museums, Sights & Things to Do – Barcelona in 5 Days and decide Where to stay in Barcelona